-In the AnQi CMS template, flexibly using various filters is the key to personalized content display and processing.addslashesfilters andreplaceThe filters each perform different text processing tasks.
-Can they be used in a chained manner?
-How will they interact with each other?
+In the Anqi CMS template, flexibly using various filters is the key to personalized content display and processing.
+Among them,addslashesFilters andreplaceEach filter handles different text processing tasks.
+Can they be used in a chain?
+How do they interact with each other?
 Let's delve into it.

 addslashesFilter: Text Security Guardian

-addslashesThe filter is mainly used to add a backslash before a specific predefined character in a string.These predefined characters include the single quote (’), double quote (”) and backslash (\).Its core purpose is to 'escape' these special characters so that they are not mistakenly interpreted as control characters when processed by interpreters (such as JavaScript code, SQL queries, or certain data formats), thus avoiding potential syntax errors or security vulnerabilities.
+addslashesThe filter is mainly used to add a backslash before a specific predefined character in a string.These predefined characters include single quotes (')،double quotes (") and backslashes (\)."}Its core purpose is to 'escape' these special characters so that they are not mistakenly recognized as control characters when processed by interpreters (such as JavaScript code, SQL queries, or certain data formats), thus avoiding potential syntax errors or security vulnerabilities.

-Common Application Scenarios:When you need to insert a text containing quotes or backslashes into a JavaScript string, JSON data structure, or SQL query statement, useaddslashesIt can effectively prevent these special characters from destroying the structure of the context.
+Common Application Scenarios:When you need to insert a text that contains quotes or backslashes into a JavaScript string, JSON data structure, or SQL query statement, useaddslashesIt can effectively prevent these special characters from destroying the structure of the context.

-Example:Suppose we have a piece of text:这个字符串包含 "双引号" 和 '单引号',还有 \反斜杠。If output directly to the JavaScript variable, it may cause an error.
+Example:Suppose we have a text:这个字符串包含 "双引号" 和 '单引号',还有 \反斜杠。If directly output to a JavaScript variable, it may cause an error.

 {% set raw_string = "这个字符串包含 \"双引号\" 和 '单引号',还有 \\反斜杠。" %}